Witchcraft in Latin America

-Witchcraft in Latin America, known in Spanish as brujería (/es/) and in Portuguese as bruxaria (/pt-BR/), is a blend of Indigenous, European, and African beliefs.Indigenous cultures had spiritual practices centered around nature and healing, while the arrival of Africans brought syncretic religions like Santería and Candomblé.
-European witchcraft beliefs merged with local traditions during colonization.
-Practices vary across countries, with accusations historically intertwined with social dynamics.
-A male practitioner is called a brujo, a female practitioner is a bruja.
+Witchcraft in Latin America, known in Spanish as brujería (/es/) and in Portuguese as bruxaria (/pt-BR/), can combine Indigenous, European, and African beliefs.
+Indigenous cultures had spiritual practices centered around nature and healing, while the arrival of Africans brought syncretic religions like Santería and Candomblé.
+European beliefs about witchcraft merged with local traditions during colonization.
+Practices vary across countries, with accusations of witchcraft historically intertwined with social dynamics.

+A male practitioner of witchcraft is called a brujo in Spanish, a in Portuguese; a female practitioner is a bruja in Spanish, or a in Portuguese.

 In Colonial Mexico, the Mexican Inquisition showed little concern for witchcraft; the Spanish Inquisitors treated witchcraft accusations as a "religious problem that could be resolved through confession and absolution".
-Belief in witchcraft is a constant in the history of colonial Brazil, for example the several denunciations and confessions given to the Congregation for the Doctrine of the Faith of Bahia (1591–1593), Pernambuco and Paraíba (1593–1595).
+Belief in witchcraft is a constant in the history of colonial Brazil: note for example the several denunciations and confessions given to the Congregation for the Doctrine of the Faith of Bahia (1591–1593), Pernambuco and Paraíba (1593–1595).

 Anthropologist Ruth Behar writes that Mexican Inquisition cases "hint at a fascinating conjecture of sexuality, witchcraft, and religion, in which Spanish, indigenous, and African cultures converged".
-There are cases where European women and Indigenous women were accused of collaborating to work "love magic" or "sexual witchcraft" against men in colonial Mexico.
-According to anthropology professor Laura Lewis, "witchcraft" in colonial Mexico represented an "affirmation of hegemony" for women and especially Indigenous women over their white male counterparts in the casta system.
+Cases occurred where European women and Indigenous women were accused of collaborating to work "love magic" or "sexual witchcraft" against men in colonial Mexico.
+According to anthropology professor Laura Lewis, "witchcraft" in colonial Mexico represented an "affirmation of hegemony" for women and especially for Indigenous women over their white male counterparts in the casta system.

+Colonial Period

+In the 16th to 18th centuries, witchcraft accusations in New Spain and other parts of colonial Latin America were tied to the Spanish Inquisition.
+Trials often focused on acts of blasphemy against sacred images, such as spitting, trampling, or insulting crucifixes and paintings of the Virgin Mary.
+These actions were not always expressions of nonbelief but sometimes reflected frustration, gambling losses, or conflicted devotion.
+For instance, the criollo soldier Juan de Solís was denounced in 1640 for violating candles and a crucifix after losing at a game of cards.
+The nun Sor Margarita de San José confessed to spitting on and damaging items in Mexico City in 1717.

+Indigenous and Afro-Latin traditions also shaped colonial witchcraft practices.
+In Peru, healers like Juana Icha were accused of making pacts with protective deities to defend their communities against colonial abuses.
+In Cartagena, African-descended women were important practitioners of love magic and healing rituals, sometimes taught by clergymen themselves.
+Objects such as herbs, altar stones, eggs, and chocolate were used in spells, which reflected syncretic blends of Indigenous medical knowledge and African ritual practices.
+Colonial authorities often saw these practices as "demonic", yet communities relied on them for protection, healing, and negotiation of everyday life.